allwright-dev/allwright/README.md

 # allwright

-allwright is a driverless browser automation engine aimed at giving you one automation surface across multiple language stacks.
+allwright is one automation engine for everything you test.

+The long-term direction is a single system that can cover web, mobile, desktop, and API automation without forcing teams to stitch together a different tool for every surface.
+The project is designed so automation can feel consistent across the whole product, not fragmented by platform.

-Today, the project centers on a Rust-powered engine with high-level client libraries for Rust, Go, Java, Python, and TypeScript/JavaScript.
-The goal is a Playwright-like developer experience backed by a browser control path that does not depend on ChromeDriver.
+Right now, allwright is being built in public and the browser automation engine is the first active layer.
+The current implementation is focused on a driverless Chrome control path backed by CDP and Chromium BiDi, with high-level client libraries for Rust, Go, Java, Python, and TypeScript/JavaScript.

 ## Why allwright

-- One engine for multiple language ecosystems
+- One engine instead of a pile of disconnected tools
+- One automation model that can eventually span web, mobile, desktop, and API work
 - High-level browser and page APIs instead of raw transport plumbing
-- Driverless Chrome control built around CDP and Chromium BiDi
+- Driverless browser control built around CDP and Chromium BiDi
-- Shared protobuf contracts across clients and engine
+- Shared contracts across the engine and all client stacks

 ## Current Status

+allwright is under active development and not positioned as a finished multi-surface platform yet.

+The current stage is:

+- the core product direction is broader than browser automation alone
+- the first shipped implementation work is centered on the browser engine
-allwright is under active development.
-The current flow can launch Chrome, attach to the startup tab, open additional tabs, navigate, and perform basic selector-based click actions through the engine.
+- the engine can currently launch Chrome, attach to the startup tab, open additional tabs, navigate, and perform basic selector-based click actions

-The API and implementation are still evolving, so expect active iteration as the engine grows.
+- the public API and internal architecture are still evolving as the project grows toward wider surface coverage

+If you are evaluating the repo today, the clearest signal is the direction: allwright is aiming to become a unified automation engine, and browser automation is the first concrete step on that path.

+## Direction

+allwright is being shaped around a simple idea: teams should not need one framework for web, another for mobile, another for desktop, and a separate story for API validation.

+The project direction is to make those surfaces feel like one automation system:

+- Web: real browser flows that click, type, and navigate like a person would
+- Mobile: the same test logic extended toward native and hybrid apps
+- Desktop: automation for full desktop application workflows
+- API: backend checks that stay aligned with the same user-facing flows and data

+That broader direction matters more than the current implementation footprint.
+The repo may be browser-first today, but the product purpose is cross-surface automation under one roof.

 ## Quick Start